 Ocean Park spans a size of almost 92 hectares that is divided into 2 areas: The Summit “Headland” and The Waterfront “Lowland.”
-These two portions are further divided into eight zones: Aqua City, Amazing Asian Animals, Adventure Land, Marine World, Polar Adventure, Rainforest, Thrill Mountain and Whiskers Harbor.
+These two portions are further divided into eight zones: Aqua City, Amazing Asian Animals, Adventure Land, Marine World, Polar Adventure, Rainforest, Thrill Mountain, and Whiskers Harbor.
 The Summit and the Waterfront can be reached by a Cable Car ride, allowing tourists to have a magnificent view of the Headland’s several hills and the rich landscape, and by the Ocean Express funicular train.
-The Ocean Park has the second longest outdoor escalator that stretches 225 metres long, providing access from Tai Shue Wan to The Summit.
+The Ocean Park has the second-longest outdoor escalator that stretches 225 meters long, providing access from Tai Shue Wan to The Summit.

 Here are few notes to consider when going to Ocean Park: the crowd becomes extremely heavy in the early afternoon, so coming early allows a roam to the park with less hassle; bring a thin raincoat as some rides involve splashing of water, like the Raging River ride; there is a storage locker at the entrance; the park has eight dining options, and the best bet is the Bayview Restaurant as the price is affordable, the dishes are great, finding a table is easy, and most importantly, there is a spectacular view in the background.

 Hong Kong is one of the top destinations across the globe, and world-class attractions such as the Ocean Park makes it even worth a visit.
 May it be a family tour or an intimate getaway, touring the Ocean Park is eternally part of the Hong Kong holiday.